scalafx/scalafx.github.io/_docs/properties.md

 A subscription handle lets you remove a listener.
 A subscription is created for every listener added to a property.
-When you no longer need to the listen, you "cancel" the subscription:
+When you no longer need to listen, you "cancel" the subscription:

 ```scala
 val prop = DoubleProperty(0)